ml-toolkits/mlflavors/docs/index.rst

   (e.g. Databricks, Azure ML, AWS Sagemaker, etc.) using MLflow built-in deployment tools
 - Get inspiration for creating your own MLflow custom flavor

-The MLflow interface for the supported frameworks closely follows the design of built-in flavors.
 The following open-source libraries are currently supported:

     .. list-table::